On this page

 The OnYourWay app works the same as the physical card and will display the same messages on the fare box screen.
 Your OnYourWay app stores the transfer.
 You simply need to generate a QR code before boarding the second bus.
 Your QR code will show the transfer.

-Your transfer is valid for 60 minutes from when QR code is scanned.
-To check how much time you have left on your transfer, go to the ’History’ tab.
+Your transfer is valid for 90 minutes from when QR code is scanned.
+To verify time remaining on a transfer, go to the ’History’ tab.

-To change your category to a reduced fare card you need to email [email protected], call 519-822-1811 or visit the Guelph Transit administration office (170 Watson Road South).
+To change your category you need to email [email protected], call 519-822-1811 or visit the Guelph Transit administration office (170 Watson Road South).
 If you have a balance remaining on your card, we will load the value of the remaining balance to your OnYourWay app.